ivanko2002/Kaiju-Showdown/README.md

 - Vector: list of props that the character currently has.

 3. Dynamic memory management:
-- After each round of battle, the props randomly assigned to players will be stored into the vector.
+- After each round of battle, some props will be randomly generated to players and will be stored into the vector.
 - When the props are used during the showdown, the vector will pop them out.
 - The vector will limit the number and type of props the characters store (if a metal arm is generated to a Kaiju, it will be popped out automatically).
 - The players can check the props they currently have by returning the vector.